Omoluwabi

 The Omoluwabi concept is an adjectival Yoruba phrase, which has the words - "Omo + ti + Olu-iwa + bi" as its components.
 Literally translated and taken separately, omo means 'child', ti means 'that or which', Olu-iwa meaning the chief or master of Iwa (character), bi means 'born'.
-When combined, Omoluabi translates as "the child begotten by the chief of iwa".
+When combined, Omoluabi translates as "the child begotten by the chief of iwa.
 Such a child is thought of as a paragon of excellence in character.
-An individual can be termed an omoluabi irrespective of the religion the person adheres to.
-Consequently, some of the characteristics and traits of an omoluabi are considered virtues in many religions, for example, humility, truth and honesty.
-Omoluwabi is a variant of Omoluabi broken down into Omo-l-ua-bi.
-As defined previously, Omo is child.
-The letter "l" is a link similar to "ti" meaning that or which.
-The word "ua" means community meeting place, normally at the palace when the Oba presides.
-The word "bi" means "born".
-Put together, Omo-l-ua-bi means a child born (nurtured / raised / trained) by the community.
-The only change being highlighted here is "ua" as a Yoruba word.